Of the four most popular ukulele sizes, the baritone uke is the odd one out.

 Tuning by ear is when you listen to a reference tone and tune your strings to the same pitch.
 Ukulele-Tabs.com has a free baritone setting for DGBE tuning.
 You can listen to the pitch each string should be and tweak the tuning pegs accordingly.

 This is a useful skill to develop for musicians.
-Some people become so familiar at ukulele or guitar tuning that they don’t even need the reference tone to tune up.
+Some people become so familiar with ukulele or guitar tuning that they don’t even need the reference tone to tune up.
 The problem is that if you don’t have the best sense of pitch, you will end up with an imperfect tuning.

 You also need to make sure you always have an internet connection for this method.
 It’s useful if you’re stuck in a rut and don’t have your tuner, but I don’t recommend it as your standard ukulele tuning method.